jakubjezek001/jakubjezek001.github.io/content/posts/hidden-cost-of-digital-delivery/index.md

 I once offered to script solutions for our delivery challenges, but on fast-turnaround, under-budgeted projects, there's "never time" to implement automation.
 Of course, there's always time to have a senior artist work overtime handling these tasks manually—a paradox that would be laughable if it weren't so painfully common.

-==The true cost of manual delivery processes isn't just the time spent on them—it's the opportunity cost of all the creative work that isn't happening while your best people are managing data.==
+The true cost of manual delivery processes isn't just the time spent on them—it's the opportunity cost of all the creative work that isn't happening while your best people are managing data.

 ## Rethinking the Pipeline Approach